KrishnaMehta123/Suggestedits/docs/Getting Started/events/index.md

       </td>

       <td>
-        <p>This event is raised when a user’s current app version is different from the user’s previous app version.</p>
+        <p>This event is raised when a user's current app version is different from the user's previous app version.</p>
       </td>

       <td>